Overinterested/SDFA/WIKI.md

 ### Annotation Module
 Reference for the Annotation Module, including its API and usage examples.

-### NGF Module
+### NAGF Module
-Reference for the Numeric Gene Feature (NGF) Module, including its API and usage examples.
+Reference for the Numeric Annotation of Gene Feature (NAGF) Module, including its API and usage examples.

 ## Examples
 This section provides practical examples and use cases for different SDFA functionalities.